rocket-pool/old.docs.rocketpool.net/README.md

 # Documentation Hub

 Rocket Pool Documentation Hub - Features Whitepaper, FAQs, Technical Docs, Guides and more.
 Is written in [Vuepress](https://v1.vuepress.vuejs.org/guide/#how-it-works) + has [emojis](https://github.com/markdown-it/markdown-it-emoji/blob/master/lib/data/full.json) and will be built out over the coming months.

 We welcome all contributions!
+Please refer to our [ contribution guidelines ]( ./CONTRIBUTING.md ).

 ## Local Testing